OpenGATE/opengate/docs/source/user_guide.md

 **Visualisation** is enabled with `ui.visu = True`.
 It will start a Qt interface.
 By default, the Geant4 visualisation commands are the ones provided in the file `opengate\mac\default_visu_commands.mac`.
 It can be changed with `self.visu_commands = gate.read_mac_file_to_commands('my_visu_commands.mac')`.

+The visualisation is still work in progress.
+First, it does not work on some linux systems (we don't know why yet).
+When a CT image is inserted in the simulation, every voxel should be drawn which is highly inefficient and cannot really be used.

 ### Multithreading

 **Multithreading** is enabled with `ui.number_of_threads = 4` (larger than 1).
 When MT is enabled, there will one run for each thread, running in parallel.

 Warning, the speedup is far from optimal.
 First, it takes time to start a new thread.
 Second, if the simulation already contains several runs (for timing for example), all run will be synchronized, i.e. the master thread will wait for all threads to terminate the run before starting another one.
 This synchronisation takes times and may impact the speedup.

 ### After the simulation